-All investigations were based on a SPECT/CT dataset of a kidney with an inhomogeneous activity concentration, which was achieved by filling 2 separate compartments of a 3D-printed kidney phantom with different activity concentrations.
-Although these 2 distinct dose values are a gross simplification compared with the activity distribution in a real patient kidney, the simplicity of this model facilitates a comprehensive investigation of the influence of different reconstruction parameters and a subsequent partial-volume correction on the derived (differential as well as cumulative) DVHs.
-It should be mentioned that, in contrast to external-beam radiotherapy, for which DVHs are typically based on morphologic imaging (e.g., CT) and eventually used for treatment planning, the concept is used in this work only to visualize and better understand the effect of imaging errors on absorbed dose distributions.
-Although voxel-based dosimetry holds great potential for more sophisticated treatment planning, such as the calculation of biologically effective doses or equivalent uniform doses (29), more basic research on the underlying imaging effects is needed for a solid understanding of opportunities and pitfalls.
+All investigations were performed based on a SPECT/CT dataset of a kidney with inhomogeneous activity concentration, which was achieved by filling two separate compartments of a 3D printed kidney phantom with different activity concentrations.
+Although these two distinct dose values are a gross simplification compared to the activity distribution in a real patient kidney, the simplicity of this model facilitates a comprehensive investigation of the influence of different reconstruction parameters and a subsequent partial-volume correction on the derived (differential as well as cumulative) dose volume histograms.
+It should be mentioned that, in contrast to external beam radiotherapy where DVHs are typically calculated based on morphological imaging (e.g. CT) and eventually used for treatment planning, the concept is used in this work only to visualize and better understand the effect of imaging errors on absorbed dose distributions.
+Although voxel-based dosimetry holds a large potential for more sophisticated treatment planning such as the calculation of biologically effective doses or equivalent uniform doses (29), more basic research on the underlying imaging effects is needed for a solid understanding of opportunities and pitfalls.